offbynull/coroutines/README.md

 **:warning: WARNING -- This is an advanced feature.
 Familiarity with JVM bytecode is highly recommended. :warning:**

 The Coroutines project provides support for serialization and versioning.
 Serialization and versioning work hand-in-hand.
-Serialization allows you to convert your coroutine to a byte array and vice-versa, while versioning allows you to make small tweaks to your coroutine's logic while still being able to load it up serialized data from previous versions.
+Serialization allows you to convert your coroutine to a byte array and vice-versa, while versioning allows you to make small tweaks to your coroutine's logic while still being able to load up serialized data from previous versions.

 Typical use-cases include...